Table of Contents

 Part 5: The "Chronology Cluster" Method

-Stop memorizing dates.
-Use Associations:
+Stop memorizing isolated dates.
+Use Associations to build Chronology Clusters:

-- Life-Cycle Clusters: (e.g., Eliot as "Cynic" vs. Eliot as "Convert").
+Associate authors with their life phases (e.g., Eliot as "Cynic" vs. Eliot as "Convert").

-- Royal Era Clusters: Elizabethans -> Jacobeans -> Restoration.
+Group works by monarchs: Elizabethans -> Jacobeans -> Restoration.

 Conclusion: Your 30-Day "Sniper" Plan